 Next, peel off the outer layers of the artichoke leaves.
 These are often discoloured and tough and are not good to eat.
 Peel at least one to two layers of leaves off depending on how the artichoke looks.
 You want to see soft green leaves.

 To stuff the artichoke, pry the leaves back gently and add the filling between the leaves.
-I find that it’s easier to work from the centre outwards.
-You don’t have to fill in every leaf, just try and distribute it evenly throughout the whole artichoke.
+You don’t have to fill in every leaf, just try and distribute the stuffing evenly throughout the whole artichoke.
 It’s way easier to use your hands than a spoon so get right in there!
 Once the artichokes are both stuffed, set aside.

 Bring a large pot with 2-3 centimetres of water in it to a boil.
-Add the whole potatoes and salt.
-Nestle the artichokes on top of the potatoes and add a drizzle of more olive oil.
-Add a thin slice of lemon to the water then cover the pot and reduce the heat to medium-low.
+Add the whole potatoes and the halved lemon that was used to rub the artichokes.
+Nestle the artichokes on top of the potatoes in a single layer.
+Cover the pot with a lid and bring to a boil.
+Once boiling, reduce the heat to medium.

 Let the artichokes steam for 30-45 minutes depending on the size of the artichokes.
 Check the water level halfway through the cooking process.
 If most of the water has boiled off, add a splash more.
-When the artichokes have turned dark green and their leaves come off easily when pulled, they are done.
+You can tell when the artichokes are cooked when you can insert a paring knife easily into the base of the artichoke, the artichokes have turned dark green, and their leaves come off easily when pulled.

 Remove the artichokes from the pot using a slotted spoon and place on a serving platter or plate.
 Drain any remaining water from the pot, leaving the potatoes inside.
-Add the remaining 1/4 cup of chopped parsley to the potatoes along with 1/2 a teaspoon of salt and a drizzle of olive oil.
-Mix the ingredients together until the potatoes are fully coated in the olive oil.
+Add 1/4 cup of chopped parsley and 1/4 cup olive oil to the potatoes.
+Mix the parsley, olive oil, and potatoes together until the potatoes are fully coated.
 Scoop out the potatoes and arrange them around the artichokes.
+Garnish with the remaining 1/4 cup of parsley and 1/4 cup olive oil.
 Serve right away and enjoy!

 To eat your artichoke, peel the leaves off one at a time.
 Put a leaf inside your mouth and pull the leaf down, using your bottom teeth to scrape off the meat.
 Keep going until you get all the way to the middle of the artichoke.
 As you get closer to the centre, the leaves will get more tender.

-And you have finally arrived at the heart of the artichoke ❤ You can use a spoon to scoop it out, but I like to rip it in half smother it in olive oil and eat it.
-Does that say something weird about me as a person?
+And you have finally arrived at the heart of the artichoke <3 You can use a spoon to scoop it out, but I like to rip it in half smother it in olive oil and eat it!
 Regardless, it tastes so creamy and rich and is the perfect way to end this messy meal!